sillelien/dollar/dollar-docs/src/main/resources/pages/manual.md

 ### Constraints

-Although there are no compile type constraints in Dollar a runtime type system can be built using constraints.
+Although there are limited compile time type constraints (using the predictive type system) in Dollar a runtime type system can be built using constraints.
 Constraints are declared at the time of variable assignment or declaration.
 A constraint once declared on a variable cannot be changed.
 The constraint is placed before the variable name at the time of declaration in parenthesis.

 ```dollar
 var (it < 100) a = 50